asherp/hourly/docs/WorkLog.md

 There are at least two ways to work around this:

 1. Use the `work_log.filename` option to specify an alternate log file (e.g. `MyWorkLog.md`) in which to store your session details.
 2. Delete your `WorkLog.md` before merging.
+Hourly can still generate a timesheet even if the `WorkLog.md` is missing.

 !!! note
     Git keeps the history of your branch's WorkLog after deletion.
 Recover with `git log --all --full-history -- "**/WorkLog.*"`

-Because `hourly`  relies on commit timestamps, it can still generate a timesheet even if the `WorkLog.md` is missing.

 ### MkDocs